-For a Stage 2 disbursement (the 25% increment), a Recipient must provide evidence that the SBIR Phase I final report was received and accepted by the Federal SBIR agency and that terms of the SBIR Phase I contract between the company and the participating Federal agency were met satisfactorily by the company.
+For a Stage 2 disbursement (the 25% increment), a Recipient must provide evidence that the SBIR/STTR Phase I final report was received and accepted by the Federal SBIR/STTR agency, that terms of the SBIR/STTR Phase I contract between the company and the participating Federal agency were met satisfactorily by the company, and that the Federal SBIR/STTR Phase II proposal has been submitted to and received by the participating Federal agency.
 Such evidence must include:

 - a.
-A copy of the SBIR Phase I contract; - b.
-A copy of the SBIR Phase I final report; - c.
-Verification of the final payment to the Applicant under the Federal SBIR Phase I contract.
-In the event that final payment is pending, a certified letter from the relevant Federal agency documenting the firm's successful completion of the Federal SBIR Phase I contract, including a statement of eligibility for final payment, may be substituted. - d.
-Proof that the Federal SBIR Phase II proposal has been submitted to and received by the participating Federal agency within the required eligibility period.
-Examples of such include: a delivery notice from carrier service, e.g. Federal Express, tracking report showing final delivery date, or written or electronic notification from the agency confirming the date of proposal receipt.
+A copy of the SBIR/STTR Phase I award or executed contract; - b.
+A copy of the SBIR/STTR Phase I final report; - c.
+Verification of the final payment to the Applicant under the Federal SBIR/STTR Phase I contract.
+In the event that final payment is pending, a certified letter from the relevant Federal agency documenting the company's successful completion of the Federal SBIR/STTR Phase I contract, including a statement of eligibility for final payment, may be substituted. - d.
+Proof that the Federal SBIR/STTR Phase II proposal has been submitted to and received by the participating Federal agency within the required eligibility period.
+Examples of such include: a delivery notice from carrier service, e.g., Federal Express, tracking report showing final delivery date, or written or electronic notification from the agency confirming the date of proposal receipt.